 - Modal usage.
 A competition that involves the comparative advantage of using a specific or a combination of modes.
 Distance remains one of the primary determinants of modal utilization for passenger transportation.
 However, for a similar distance, costs, speed, and comfort can be significant factors behind the choice of a mode.

 - Infrastructure usage.
 Competition resulting from the presence of freight and passenger traffic on the same itineraries linking the same nodes.
-Each level of capacity used by a mode is, therefore, at the expense of the other mode.
+Therefore, each level of capacity a mode uses is at the expense of the other mode.

 - Market area.
-Competition between transport terminals for using new location (terminal relocation or expansion) or capturing new markets (hinterland).
+Competition between transport terminals for using new locations (terminal relocation or expansion) or capturing new markets (hinterland).

-It is generally advocated that a form of modal equality (or modal neutrality) should be part of public policy where each mode would compete based upon its inherent characteristics.
-Since different transport modes are under different jurisdictions and funding mechanisms, modal equality is conceptually impossible as some modes will always be more advantageous than others.
+It is generally advocated that modal equality (or modal neutrality) should be part of public policy, where each mode would compete based on its inherent characteristics and merits.
+Since different transport modes are under different jurisdictions and funding mechanisms, modal equality is conceptually impossible, as some modes will always be more advantageous than others.
 Modal competition is influenced by public policy, particularly over the funding of infrastructure and regulation issues.
-Roads are usually provided by the public sector, while many other transport infrastructures are financed by the operators using them.
-This is the case for rail, air and maritime transportation.
+The public sector usually provides roads, while many other transport infrastructures are financed by their operators.
+This is the case for rail, air, and maritime transportation.
 For instance, in the United States, the Federal Government would finance 80% of the costs of a highway project, leaving the state government to supply the remaining 20%.
-For public transit, this share is 50%, while for passenger rail, the Federal Government will not provide any funding.
+This share is 50% for public transit, while the Federal Government will not provide any funding for passenger rail.
 Under such circumstances, public policy shapes modal preferences.

 3. Modal Shift

 The technological evolution in the transport industry aims at adapting transport infrastructures to growing needs and requirements.
 When a transport mode becomes more advantageous than another over the same route or market, a modal shift is likely to take place.